EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.meteors.md

 ### celestial.meteors.meteor_multistation

-Direction for detection of a meteor observed from another station Package: celestial.meteors Description: Given a list of observers geodetic coordinates in which the first point is a reference point; the azimuth and
+Direction for detection of a meteor observed from another station Package: celestial.meteors Description: Given a list of observers geodetic coordinates in which the first point is a reference point; the azimuth and altitude in which an observer (located in the reference